 Debbie McKeever discussed responses to ITPTA questions related to Service Provider changes.
 McKeever reported that the position of the Flight 1001 Sub-team of the TTPT is that Dynegy’s request to test in Flight 1001 with a new Service Provider cannot be allowed.
 Some concerns were expressed with the current draft retesting guidelines that need to be finalized.

 Brenda Crockett discussed Dynegy’s request to change service providers for Flight 1001 and responded to the TTPT’s recommendation to not allow Dynegy’s request to switch Service Providers.
-Dynegy is making the change of internal systems to correct production problems affecting its ability to conduct business daily.
-This change will have an immediate improvement in production quality of the marketplace.
 Crockett discussed other testing precedents, as well as the precedent that will be set if the RMS ruling is against Dynegy.
 It was noted that changing Service Providers should be allowed, however, the timing of Dynegy’s proposed change is a concern and the RMS decision will set precedence.

 Dulce Borjas discussed Dynegy’s cutover plan that will minimize any impact on both the production and testing environment.
 Dynegy is current through Frame 1 and Frame 2 is ready now.
 Should Dynegy’s request be approved, Dynegy would meet with ERCOT and TDSPs to coordinate production cutovers and meet with the ITPTA and TTPT to coordinate testing cutovers.
 Karen Bergman and Bill Bojorquez reported that ERCOT had no problem from a production perspective, but had not assessed the technical aspect as to whether this change would result in a delay to Market open.
 TDSPs discussed whether Dynegy’s plan would impact production.
 The general agreement was that there would be little or no impact.
 If the Dynegy plan is accepted, concern was expressed that additional Market Participants using Service Providers might want to switch Service Providers that would cause delays in testing.